mstechly/neat-python/ProjectHome.md

 ## Testing ##

-If you want to try neat-python, please check out from the subversion repository, you can start playing with the XOR example and then follow creating your own experiment.
+If you want to try neat-python, please check out the repositor, start playing with the XOR example and then follow creating your own experiment.

-This project is not in active development as it has reached its purpose.